jliu1219/academic-kickstart/content/authors/admin/_index.md

 Prior to that, I received my B.S. degree in Hua Loo Keng Class at Beihang University in 2017.
 I was advised by Ya-xiang Yuan at Chinese Academy of Sciences and Tiegang Liu at Beihang University from 2015 to 2017.

 I aim to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.

-I am also interested in classical numerical analysis, mainly working on first-order methods for convex and non-convex nonlinear optimization problems.
+I am also interested in classical algorithms for convex and non-convex nonlinear optimization problems.